How to Avoid and Fight Out-of-Network Medical Bills

 Secured with SHA-256 Encryption

 First and foremost, you need to be aware of what’s going on with your care.
 Don’t be afraid to ask questions, even if they seem redundant.
 It could be the difference between an in-network benefit and paying much higher rates.
-If there’s not an alternate provider within a reasonable distance, your insurance may also be required to cover out of network providers with an in-network rate.
+If there’s not an alternate provider within a reasonable distance, your insurance may also be required to cover out-of-network providers with an in-network rate.
 You can discuss this with your healthcare facility billing professionals.

 If there is any doubt whatsoever, and you have time to determine your eligibility with certainty, don’t proceed until you’re entirely sure.
 Of course, this would not apply in emergency situations.
 There are also some protections around emergency care.